Climate activists block roads, march in global protests

 “We all share an interest in climate protection, and the Paris climate targets are our standard in this,” he told ZDF television.
 “If you demonstrate against or for that, that is OK.
 But if you announce dangerous interventions in road traffic or things like this, of course that is just not on.”

-He dismissed the idea of declaring a “climate emergency,” saying that the German constitution doesn’t provide for such a thing and it doesn’t translate into “concrete action.”
+He dismissed the idea of declaring a “climate emergency,” saying that the German constitution doesn’t provide for such a thing and it wouldn’t translate into “concrete action.”

 Around 1,000 protesters blocked the area around Chatelet in central Paris and vowed to stay at least the night in the makeshift camp they had pitched.
 Some were seated, some chained to a barrel.